The Surf Ballroom marks the 58th anniversary of the plane crash that killed Buddy Holly with concerts, luncheons, dance lessons and crash-site tours.

 Few settings are more beautiful than Porcupine Mountains Wilderness State Park on Lake Superior; 25 national and regional blues, folk and bluegrass acts perform.

-A day of blues downtown, with food from local restaurants.
+Enjoy a day of blues in Lyran Park, with food from local restaurants.

 This free festival features music at the Chicago Cultural Center and Millennium Park.